Those of you out there who have been excited after Obama's patriotism speech today are going to love this.

 Most radical anti-American pro-leftist lawyer in America.

-I know it's a hero like like uh uh Solalinski is a hero, but he's a he remains a hero to this day to these people.
+I know he's a hero, like Sololinsky is a hero, but he remains a hero to this day to these people.

 In recent years, the Center for Constitutional Rights has been frequently in the news for civil liberties and human rights litigation and activism, as well as their legal assistance to the people imprisoned in the Guantanamo Bay detainment camp.

-Matthew Vadem of the Capital Research Center, conservative nonprofit organization.
+Matthew Vadam of the Capital Research Center, conservative nonprofit organization.

 How come they didn't call CCR a liberal nonprofit?

-Whatever, uh aims to study nonprofit organizations, called the Center for Constitutional Rights the Terrorist Legal Team, because of his belief that CCR is an ultra-leftist public interest law firm that has protected the supposed constitutional rights of those who would destroy the United States.
+He aims to study nonprofit organizations, called the Center for Constitutional Rights the terrorist legal team because of his belief that CCR is an ultra-leftist public interest law firm that has protected the supposed constitutional rights of those who would destroy the United States.

-That's the law firm behind these four lawsuits of U.S. private contractors in uh in Abu Ghraib.
+That's the law firm behind these four lawsuits of U.S. private contractors in Abu Ghraib.

-It's gonna get to your phone calls here in just seconds, so sit tight.
+Samba's going to get your phone calls here in just a second, so sit tight.

-Saturday in Washington at the uh National Association of Latino elected and appointed officials conference.
+Saturday in Washington at the National Association of Latino Elected and Appointed Officials Conference, McCain spoke.

 An unidentified person said, Senator, you have been a leader on immigration reform in the Senate, but unfortunately, Congress has failed to make progress on this very critical issue.